okcashpro/okcash/docs/docs/core/agents.md

 ## Memory Systems

-The Eliza framework uses multiple types of memory to support an agent's long-term engagement, contextual understanding, and adaptive responses.
+The OKai framework uses multiple types of memory to support an agent's long-term engagement, contextual understanding, and adaptive responses.
 Each type of memory serves a specific purpose:

 - **Message History**: Stores recent conversations to provide continuity within a session.
 This helps the agent maintain conversational context and avoid repetitive responses within short-term exchanges.